andrew-vant/ghost-formula/README.rst

 from the `Ghost web site <https://ghost.org/download/>`_ by default, but the source can be redirected by a pillar entry.

-This installs one Ghost instance for each entry in pillar:ghost:blogs.
+This installs one Ghost instance for each entry in pillar\:ghost\:blogs.

 ``ghost.service``
 -----------------